Prerequisites and installation#

 python3 libopenmpi-dev g++ curl libghc-zlib-dev \

-git ca-certificates cmake
+git ca-certificates cmake bash

 The above installs compilers from the GNU compiler collection.
 Other supported and tested compiler frameworks are from the Intel® oneAPI Toolkits and the NVIDIA HPC SDK.
 The latter is denoted as PGI in ALF.

-pyALF prerequisites#
+pyALF installation#

 • h5py